Budgeting for child care takes

 or that there may be a waiting list, especially if you are trying to qualify for

-province, but generally low-income families who are working or in school may be
+State child care subsidies.
+Guidelines vary by state, but generally low-income families who are working or in school may be eligible for assistance.

 Local programs.
 United Way, local